jomifepe/userscripts/instagram-source-opener/README.md

       -  This is now achieved using the script's <u>developer options</u>, see more below
 -  Saving a post directly from the context menu (right-click)
    -  _Note: This is just convenience and it doesn't save the full size version_
--  <u>Other features</u>:
 -  Posts show the full timestamp instead of a relative and more generic time
 -  Ability to customise your experience (key binding, default actions, ... see more settings below)

 ### Key bindings